ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 You can use a REST service to create a {{site.data.keyword.dynamdashbemb_short}} session with basic authentication using the *client_id* and *client_secret*.
 Since these credentials are sensitive, store them safely and use the credentials only from a server application.

-You can find the Swagger documentation for REST API here: https://dde.us-south.containers.mybluemix.net/api-docs/.

 Request Example:
 ```bash
 curl -X POST "https://dde.us-south.containers.mybluemix.net/daas/v1/session" -H "accept: application/json" -H  "authorization: Basic <base64 client_id:client_secret>" -H  "Content-Type: application/json" -d "{  \"expiresIn\": 3600,  \"webDomain\": \"https://myportal.mybluemix.net\"}"